Consulta OnLine (periodico online) ISSN 1971-9892

 significant achievement: in the session of the Council of the regulation of

-July 31, 1920, the socialist MP Modigliani even spoke of a coup d'état, in the event that the right to prorogue or close the session
+July 31, 1920, the socialist MP Modigliani even spoke of a coup d'état, in the

-was exercised immediately after Parliament had recalled itself.
-Even then
+after Parliament had recalled itself.
+Even then closing the session had the

-closing the session had the effect not only of suspending, but of ending all
+effect not only of suspending, but of ending all pending matters, cancelling

-pending matters, cancelling all work not completed; stopping all the offices
+all work not completed; stopping all the offices including the Presidency.
+If a

-including the Presidency.
-If a member of the opposition had succeeded in
+member of the opposition had succeeded in passing a proposal contrary to the

-a part of the majority, the Cabinet should only close the session and the
+should only close the session and the Ministry was removed from all

-Ministry was removed from all embarrassment.
-For this reason, the Parliamentary
+embarrassment.
+For this reason, the Parliamentary power to recall itself was

-power to recall itself was the frontier between the democratic evolution of the
+the frontier between the democratic evolution of the form of government and the

-The Northern Ireland Executive Formation Act 2019, subsection 3 and 4 effectively
+Act 2019, subsection 3 and 4 effectively grants the British

-grants the British Parliament the power to recall itself under the Meeting
+Parliament the power to recall itself under the Meeting of Parliament Act 1797.

-of Parliament Act 1797.
-If it is true that the self-recalling is exercisable
+If it is true that the self-recalling is exercisable lawfully within the

-Parliament when it is self-recalled.
-The major thesis that Parliament - the
+cannot lawfully prorogue Parliament when it is self-recalled.
+The major thesis

-seat of democratic sovereignty – should prevail over Government in
+that Parliament - the seat of democratic sovereignty – should prevail over

 FILIPPO VARI

-Costituzione e fine vita.
-Riflessioni alla luce
+e fine vita.
+Riflessioni alla luce dell'insegnamento di Antonio Ruggeri

 (13.09.19)